 Some cancers are more serious than others.
 Some are more easily treated than others (particularly if diagnosed at an early stage).
 Some have a better outlook (prognosis) than others.
 So, cancer is not just one condition.
 In each case it is important to know exactly what type of cancer has developed, how large it has become, and whether it has spread.
 This will enable you to get reliable information on treatment options and outlook.
 (See separate leaflet called What is Cancer? for further details about cancer in general.)

 Lung cancer is one of the most common cancers in the UK.
 There are about 38,000 new cases diagnosed each year in the UK.

 Primary lung cancers

-NSCLCs include squamous cell cancers (the most common type of lung cancer), adenocarcinoma and large cell carcinoma.
-About 1 in 5 cases of lung cancer is SCLC; the remainder are NSCLC.
+NSCLCs include squamous cell cancers (the most common type of lung cancer), adenocarcinoma and large-cell carcinoma.
+About 1 in 5 cases of lung cancer are SCLC; the remainder is NSCLC.
 All these types of lung cancer arise from various cells which line the airways (bronchi).
 There are some other rarer types of primary lung cancer which arise from other types of cells in the lung.